Christian Yelich Player Props: Brewers vs. Mets

-After batting .306 with four doubles, a triple, five walks and four RBI in his past 10 games, Christian Yelich and the Milwaukee Brewers take on the New York Mets (who will hand the ball to Justin Verlander) at 7:10 PM ET on Monday.
+After hitting .306 with three doubles, a triple, six walks and four RBI in his past 10 games, Christian Yelich and the Milwaukee Brewers face the New York Mets (who will start David Peterson) at 7:10 PM ET on Tuesday.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Guardians.
+He had two hits (going 2-for-4) in his most recent game against the Mets.

 Christian Yelich Game Info & Props vs. the Mets